codeonlyjs/bundle-free/readme.md

 # Bundle Free

-BundleFree is an ExpressJS middleware for using NPM packages client side without a bundler.
+BundleFree is an ExpressJS middleware for using NPM packages client side without a bundler

 Note: this is intended to be used during development only.
 For production you should be using a bundler.